cssl-unist/priv-code-lock/priv-code-lock-sw/README.md

-# This repository is privCodeLock
+# This repository is priv-code-lock-sw

 ## Tested on ubuntu 18.04